spacetelescope/jwst_novt/docs/novt/usage.rst

 Try to use an image that covers a region of ~200" × 200" or more of your field of interest.
 Use the `Image File` button to browse your computer and choose the image.
-The only supported cases are FITS files with science data stored in extension 0 or extension 'SCI' and with a valid World Coordinate System (WCS) associated with it.
+The only supported cases are FITS files with science data stored in extension 0 and with a valid World Coordinate System (WCS) associated with it.
 The image should be corrected for distortion.
-If you attempt to load an image without a valid WCS, it will appear in the viewer, but no overlay features will be available.
+If you attempt to load an image without a valid WCS, it may appear in the viewer, but no overlay features will be available.

 FITS data validation
 ^^^^^^^^^^^^^^^^^^^^